DimaKosy/MusicVisuals/README.md

 - A radar screen with an estimated location of ducks from the sonar
 - A radio transmission set to check how the sailor's communications are holding

 Audio data was being processed through the MyVisual/Visual class, which uses the Java Minim audio processing library.
-This was then modified to create certain wave amplitude behaviour such as:
+This was then modified to create certain wave amplitude behaviour for the sonar, such as:

 ``` Java
 // Wave visualisation method (with scaling/lerp functions)